Darbhanga Airport

 Darbhanga Airport is a domestic airport and an Indian Air Force Station, serving Darbhanga, Bihar, India.
-It is located just at the outskirts of the city near the NH-527B and NH-27 highways, which passes through Darbhanga.
+It is located just at the outskirts of the city near the NH-527B and NH-27 highways, which pass through Darbhanga.
 The airport is operated by the Airports Authority of India (AAI).

 History

 This airport was built by Maharaja Kameshwar Singh Bahadur of Darbhanga when he started his own private airline.
 It was funded by a private aviation company Darbhanga Aviation after Second World War.
 He purchased three former military Douglas DC3 aircraft.

 Darbhanga Aviation was started in 1950 and became defunct in 1962.

 During the 1962 Indo-China War, the airport was acquired by the Indian Air Force.

 Structure

 Airport Authority of India built an Interim Terminal Building, a taxi track, and the apron area.
 The runway was strengthened to handle the Airbus A320 and Boeing 737 and a pre-fabricated building was erected to serve as a temporary terminal building.
 The government of India had sanctioned approximately ₹100 crores for these projects.
 On 16 February 2021 one Apron of 167 mt X 62mt was made operational.
 This Apron can accommodate Two B737-800/A320 at a time making the landing of planes smoother.
 Earlier due to the lack of parking space, airplanes had to wait in the sky.
 The terminal has six check-in counters, and a capacity to handle 200 peak hour passengers.
 A car parking facility has a capacity of 30 cars.